ZheFrench/singleCell/README.md

 4. `qualityControl.R` make plots to check quality.

+5. `filterCells.R` filter single cells (based on previous generated figures) Seurat Object and save it to rds file on disk.
+Thresholds are stored in files containted in the data directory.

-5. `DE-speudoBulk.R` differential expression between two conditions.
+5. `DE-speudoBulk.R` retrieve individual rds files and do speudo-bulk differential expression analysis between two conditions.

 In `bash/triggers`, there is bash scripts that call (trigger) other bash scripts...